yetibot/yetibot.github.io/resources/templates/md/pages/ops-guide.md

 1. A Postgres database
 1. A way to run it (i.e. `docker` or `lein`)

+Note: Yetibot runs on Java 11+.
+This is because Yetibot uses the Java 11 async HTTP client.
+If you run Yetibot via Docker then this is already taken care of.

 ### Docker Compose

 Docker Compose satisfies these requirements very quickly.
 Run from the root of